Is Your Skin Dehydrated or Dry? Here’s How to Tell and Treat It

 “Add water-based ingredients like hyaluronic acid—which binds 1,000 times its weight in water—and aloe vera to your routine,” Ruiz advises.
 Pro tip: Make sure you’re applying hyaluronic acid to damp skin, so the ingredient can pull that water into your skin cells.

 Other key hydration powerhouses (aka humectants) include:

-While you can find these skincare ingredients in cleansers, moisturizers, mists, and masks, Cielo swears by serums.
+While you can find these skincare ingredients in cleansers, moisturizers, mists, and masks, Ruiz swears by serums.

 “Serums are targeted treatments with better penetration technology,” she explains.
 “For best results, use a serum as part of a well-rounded daily hydrating regimen.
 You can also apply moisturizing masks weekly.”

 - Layer products in the right order.
-“With any skincare regimen, always apply serums and gels first after cleansing, as their molecules are smaller in size,” Cielo shares.
-“When it doubt, apply them from thinnest to thickest consistency,” Cielo advises.
+“With any skincare regimen, always apply serums and gels first after cleansing, as their molecules are smaller in size,” Ruiz shares.
+“When it doubt, apply them from thinnest to thickest consistency,” Ruiz advises.